chelseajohn/operator_learning/scripts/README.md

 - `--lossesFile`: File to write loss values
 - `--benchmark` : To get benchmark matrices
 - `--use_amp` : To use mixed precision training (Float32/Float16)
+- `--use_complex_amp` : To use explicit casting of torch.complex64 to torch.complex32
 - `--compile_train`: To compile `train()` with `torch.compile`
 - `--compile_mode` : `torch.compile` mode ['eager', 'default', 'reduce-overhead', 'max-autotune', 'max-autotune-no-cudagraphs']